Arab and Muslim rescue efforts during the Holocaust: Mohammed V

 Mohammed V, king of Morocco during World War II, refused to sign laws by Vichy officials implement anti-Jewish legislation, such as the yellow badge, and deport the country's 250,000 Jews to their deaths in Nazi concentration and extermination camps in Europe.
 The sultan's stand was "based as much on the insult the Vichy diktats posed to his claim of sovereignty over all his subjects, including the Jews, as on his humanitarian instincts."
 Partial Nazi race measures were enacted in Morocco over Mohammed's objection, and Mohammed did sign, under the instructions of Vichy officials, two decrees that barred Jews from certain schools and positions.

 Nevertheless, Mohammed is highly esteemed by Moroccan Jews who credit him for protecting their community during the Holocaust.
 Mohammed V has been honored by Jewish organizations for his role in protecting his Jewish subjects during the Holocaust.
 Some historians maintain that Mohammed's anti-Nazi role has been exaggerated; historian Michel Abitol writes that while Mohammed V was compelled by Vichy officials to sign the anti-Jewish laws, "he was more passive than Moncef Bay in that he did not take any side and did not engage in any public act that could be interpreted as a rejection of Vichy's policy."

 Muslim rescue efforts in Europe

 Albania, a predominantly Muslim country, saved almost all of its resident Jewish population.
 The survival rate in the then-Yugoslavian province of Kosovo was 60%, making it one of the areas with the highest Jewish survival rate in Europe.
+In France, some Arabs participated in the resistance against Nazi persecution of Jews.
+Algerian religious leaders Si Kaddour Benghabrit and Abdelkader Mesli hid and saved Jews in the basements of the Grand Mosque of Paris.
+Mesli was later sent to Dachau and later Mauthausen.
+In Paris, a handwritten note written in Kabyle said:Yesterday evening, the Jews of Paris were arrested – the elderly, women, and children.
+In exile like us, workers like us, these are our brothers.
+Their children are like our children.
+If you encounter one of their children, you must give him asylum and protection until the time that the misfortune – or the sorrow – passes.
+Oh, man of my country, your heart is generous.